-The global hydropower market size is estimated to reach ~USD 470 Billion by the end of 2035 by growing at a CAGR of ~5% over the forecast period, i.e., 2023 – 2035.
-In addition to this, in the year 2022, the market size of global hydropower market was ~USD 250 Billion.
-The growth of the market can be attributed to the increasing demand for renewable energy.
+The market growth is driven by increasing demand for renewable energy.
 As public awareness about environmental issues and greenhouse gas emissions grows, so does the demand for renewable energy sources.
 Hydropower is one of the most dependable and cost-effective renewable energy sources, making it an appealing option for energy providers and governments trying to lower their environmental impact.
 For instance, according to the U.S. E.I.A (Energy Information Administration), renewable energy accounted for about 12.4% of total energy consumed in the U.S. in 2021.

 Base Year |